-Definition: Bed and breakfast, sometimes referred to as a hospitality home or inn, means an owner-occupied or owner-managed dwelling for paid temporary accommodation.
+Definition: Bed and breakfast, sometimes referred to as a hospitality home or inn, means an owner-occupied or owner-managed dwelling for paid temporary accommodation with no more than four (4) guest rooms.
 The establishment may include a self-serving dining area for the use by overnight guests.
 Catered dining may be considered on a limited-use basis.
 It does not include a hotel, motel or hostel.

-- 1) The principal use of the residential dwelling unit shall continue to be the home for the ongoing occupation by a single family; no other use such as for a Residential Care or Boarding use shall be permitted at the same time as a Bed and Breakfast use; - 2) No more than four bedrooms accommodating not more than eight persons at any one time may be used by residential homes for a Bed and Breakfast use; - 3) Bed and Breakfast amenities should include a minimum of sleeping accommodation area per bedroom of 12 m2 and full bathroom facilities with potable hot and cold water for each bedroom; - 4) A Bed and Breakfast Use is not permitted within a subsidiary apartment, a mobile home or within multi-unit dwellings units in the zones. - 5) Must conform to Use Zone Table and conditions
+- (1) The principal use of the residential dwelling unit shall continue to be the home for the ongoing occupation by a single family; no other use such as for a Residential Care or Boarding use shall be permitted at the same time as a Bed and Breakfast use; - (2) The person(s) operating the Bed and Breakfast shall hold a valid license issued by the agency/agencies having jurisdiction or authority; - (3) No more than four bedrooms accommodating not more than eight persons at any one time may be used by residential homes for a Bed and Breakfast use; - (4) Bed and Breakfast amenities should include a minimum of sleeping accommodation area per bedroom of 12 m and full bathroom and washroom facilities with potable hot and cold water for each bedroom;

+- (5) A Bed and Breakfast Use is not permitted within a subsidiary apartment, a mobile home or within multi-unit dwellings units in the zones. - (6) Must conform to Use Zone Table and conditions.